Sacco and Vanzetti

 featuring composer Leonard Lehrman, director Ben Spierman,

-NYC premiere scheduled for Oct.
-18, 2020, Community Church of NY [postponed]
+as was the NYC premiere scheduled for Oct.
+18, 2020, at Community Church of NY.

 with soloists & The Metropolitan Philharmonic Chorus.